Deploying a Scalable Azure Environment with Bicep: VMs, NSGs, Subnets & Load Balancer (Step-by-Step Lab)

 • Two Linux virtual machines (Standard_B2s)

-• Network Security Groups per subnet
+• Network Security Groups applied at the subnet level

-• Availability Set
+• One Availability Set

-• Azure Load Balancer (Layer 4)
+• One Azure Load Balancer (Layer 4)

 Resource Group and Network Design